BruOp/personal-website/content/blog/ibl/index.md

 \end{aligned}
 $$

 Note that this assumes we're restricting ourselves to an isotropic version of the GGX, which is why the $\phi$ term is just randomly sampled.
-Note the $\alpha$ term in our equation for $\phi$, but it may not be obvious how this dependency causes the equation to behave.
+You may also notice the $\alpha$ term in our equation for $\theta$, but it may not be obvious how this dependency causes the equation to behave.
 I created a [little Desmos demo](https://www.desmos.com/calculator/ueuitucusv) that you can play around with to get a sense of how this maps our $\xi_2$ to $\theta$.
-Notice that at low roughnesses, most of the $[0, 1)$ range will map to a small $\theta$, while at larger roughnesses we approach a standard cosine distribution, and we're much more likely to get directions "further" from $\mathbf{n}$.
+Observe that at low roughness, most of the $[0, 1)$ range will map to a small $\theta$, while for greater roughness we approach a standard cosine distribution, and we're much more likely to get directions "further" from $\mathbf{n}$.

 Okay so, we now have a method of importance sampling for the entire range of roughness values.
 Here's some GLSL code that shows how we could sample a quasi-random direction $\mathbf{l_k}$: